Australia–Taiwan relations: 1990 to present

 A review on Australia's policy towards Taiwan was undertaken and on 26 November 1990, the Minister for Technology and Commerce, Senator John Button, declared government support for closer Australia economic relations with Taiwan.
-The Tiananmen Square protests of 1989 led to increased tensions between the PRC and Australia, thus contributing to a closer relationship with Taiwan.
+The 1989 Tiananmen Square protests and massacre led to increased tensions between the PRC and Australia, thus contributing to a closer relationship with Taiwan.
 The incident reportedly shocked Australia and Prime Minister Bob Hawke publicly cried at the memorial service for the victims who were killed.
 Another factor that contributed to closer unofficial relations was the 'democratisation' of Taiwan.
 Legislation was passed to protect Taiwanese investment products in Australia, as the Taiwanese government feared that the PRC may claim them.

 Australia's trade with Taiwan in 1993 amounted to $5.1 billion, while trade with the PRC was slightly greater at $5.2 billion.
 In 1992, Taiwan was Australia's fourth-largest Asian trading partner and seventh most important overall.
 Despite Taiwan's inability to conclude multilateral treaties, Australia has concluded various bilateral agreements with Taiwan.
 This includes establishing direct air links with Taiwan in 1991, which saw an increase in tourism resulting in Taiwan becoming Australia's third largest market in Asia.
 The period to receive an Australian visa in Taiwan was reduced to 48 hours, and a memorandum of understanding was agreed relating to 'the promotion of investment and technology transfer and to the protection of intellectual property'.

 Political and cultural links also improved.
 The Taipei Economic and Cultural Office was formally opened by Senator Gareth Evans in March 1991.
 Ministerial visits increased in the early 1990s, beginning with the visit of Tourism and Resources Minister Alan Griffiths in October 1992.

 The 1996 Taiwan Straits Crisis affected Australia's relationship with both Taiwan and the PRC.
 The PRC fired missiles close to Taiwan in an attempt to influence Taiwanese political elections.
 Australia's response to the crisis was that Beijing should exercise 'constraint'.
 This was expressed by Alexander Downer, who had recently been appointed Foreign Minister in the Howard government.
 Australia supported the US reaction of deploying two aircraft carriers to the east of Taiwan.
 These events caused tension with the PRC, as they perceived that the US was executing a 'new containment strategy in which Australia and Japan were anchors.'
 Consequently, Australia-China relations suffered during this period, demonstrating the sensitivity of the Taiwan issue.